alyssa-denary/coding-notes/css/block-element-modifier(BEM).md

-## BEM naming
+## Nesting
-block element modifier

-always do with just one class selector
+- always do with just one class selector
 - with each just having one class selector, weren’t really seeing that much nesting
 	- BUT:
-		- can nest with &
+		- can nest with & operator
 ```scss
 .header {
 	// header css